andre-ye/uni/docs/eng/engl-308/lecture.md

 ---

-## Week 2 Thursday, *The Communist Manifesto*, "Theses on Feuerbach", and "Bartleby, The Scrivener"
+## Week 2 Thursday, Marx & Engels and Melville
 - The Melville discussion will continue on to Tuesday.
 - Repsonses - got to half with comments.
 - Overall, the responses were well-written. helpful responses ask questions rather than trying to make full-fledged claims, which arguably we are not ready to make yet.